ASNA/avr-restful-api-template/README.md

 ﻿## An ASP.NET RESTful API template for ASNA Visual RPG for .NET

-> This template is for AVR for .NET 14.x (for use with Visual Studio 2015) but will work as-is with AVR 15.x (for use with Visual Studio 2017).
+> This project was created with AVR for .NET 14.x (for use with Visual Studio 2015) but will work as-is with AVR 15.x (for use with Visual Studio 2017).
 It may work with lower AVR for .NET versions but has not been tested with them.

 Several years ago, Microsoft provided its Web API facility for .NET.
 This Web API makes it easy to create RESTful services with C# and VB.NET.
-This AVR for NET template provides a subset of MS's Web API—intended specifically for AVR.
+This AVR for NET project provides a subset of MS's Web API—intended specifically for AVR.
+You can copy this project and use it as the basis for a new project or you can open it and then save it as a template for new projects.
+[See this article on ASNA.com for instructions how to save an AVR project as a new project template](https://asna.com/us/tech/kb/doc/custom-vs-templates)

 In many cases, RESTful services return Json data.
 Json data is generally fetched with JavaScript and used to dynamically populate a Web page--but it is also used as a data transfer format business-to-business services.
 When used to populate a page, that resulting Json may be used to populate an autocomplete lookup or a custom grid element like [DataTables](https://datatables.net/) or [Tabulator](http://tabulator.info/).